 The spine consists of 33 bones or vertebrae, 24 of which are separate bones allowing movement and 9 which are fused together.
-The 5 sections of the spine or vertebral column are the cervical, thoracic, lumbar and sacrum which includes the coccyz.
+The 5 sections of the spine or vertebral column are the cervical, thoracic, lumbar and sacrum which includes the coccyx.

-A joint is the point where two or more bones meet.
+A joint is a point where two or more bones meet.
 There are three main types of joints; Fibrous (immovable), Cartilaginous (partially moveable) and the Synovial (freely moveable) joint.

 There are 5 types of bones in the human body.
 These are long bones, short bones, flat bones, irregular bones and sesamoid bones.
 Here we outline the different types of bones in the human body and explain where they are found.

 There are three planes of motion in which we move.
 If you think about it, most of our movements are not straight up and down, or side to side etc, especially in sports.
 They tend to combine a mixture of movements in different planes.